OWASP/www-project-dpd/tab_example.md

 ## OWASP DPD Project Roadmap
 The below steps are just a summary of the steps we will take in this project.
-*Note: details of steps will be published till next week.
+*Note: the details of steps will be published as soon as possible.

 ****What is Deep Packet Inspection, Medium Packet Inspection and Shallow Packet Inspection?**